Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Browse Northern Lights Tours on Viator

-Watching the aurora borealis is one of the best things to do in Alaska on those long winter nights.
-“Aurora season” lasts from late August to mid-April, while the night skies are darker.
+Watching the aurora borealis is one of the best ways to pass those long winter nights.
+“Aurora season” lasts from late August to mid-April, when the night skies are darker.

 The best places to see the northern lights are further from urban light pollution.
-At the same time, the more spectacular aurora borealis shows are visible from almost anywhere.
+Of course, the more spectacular auroras are visible from almost anywhere.
+But, in general, the fewer streetlights and signs, the better.

-Also, the further north you are, the better your chances for seeing the northern lights.
+Also, the further north you are, the better your chances are of seeing the northern lights.
 Fairbanks is considered one of the best places for northern lights viewing tours

 Staying in Anchorage on your trip?
-Consider rental accommodations in the suburbs of south Anchorage or Eagle River.
-Both provide a good chance of seeing the lights.
+Consider rental accommodations in the suburbs on the southern end of town or in Eagle River.
+Both areas have fewer light sources that could obscure the fainter auroras.

 Sites & Attractions in Alaska